Executive Assistant

 Hearing: Ability to hear average or typical conversations and receive ordinary information.

-Speech: Ability to be understood in face-to-face communication, in person or remote, to speak with a level of proficiency and volume to be understood over a telephone or computer.
+Speech: Ability to be understood in face-to-face communication, in person or virtually, to speak with a level of proficiency and volume to be understood over a telephone or computer.

 Mental Demands: Ability to read, write, understand, interpret, and apply information at a moderately complex level essential for successful job performance; math skills at a high school proficiency level; judgement and the ability to process information quickly; learn quickly and follow verbal procedures and standards; give verbal instruction; rank tasks in order of importance; copy, compare, compile and coordinate information and records.
 Frequent multi-tasking, changing of task priorities, repetitious exacting work.
 Understand how to manage stress. high workflow management, high project coordination, and high people engagement.